-Also, when the CCN application is filed, AEP Texas and Sharyland will send written notices to all directly affected landowners, local governmental officials, local electric utilities, other agencies, and notices will also be published in local newspapers.
-In addition, AEP Texas and Sharyland will provide potentially affected landowners with contact information and instructions on how they can fully participate in the CCN proceedings before the PUCT.
+Also, when the CCN application was filed, AEP Texas and Sharyland sent written notices to all directly affected landowners, local governmental officials, local electric utilities, other agencies, and notices were also published in local newspapers.
+In addition, AEP Texas and Sharyland provided potentially affected landowners with contact information and instructions on how they could fully participate in the CCN proceedings before the PUCT.